SlingNode/slingnode-ansible-ethereum-node-mgmt/README.md

 The best place to start is to check the examples project.
 There are multiple example playbooks.
 The examples project is available here [https://github.com/SlingNode/slingnode-ethereum-examples](https://github.com/SlingNode/slingnode-ethereum-examples).

+# Contact

+If you have any questions join our [Discord server](https://discord.gg/EPg7yfhmUU) or log a GitHub issue.

 # License

 MIT